Australian Age of Dinosaurs: Location

-The AAOD Museum is located on top of a large mesa named 'The Jump-Up' which is 24 km south-east of Winton, and 600 km south-west of Townsville.
-Visitors travelling from Longreach, drive northwest along the Landsborough highway for 164 km before turning left onto Dinosaur Drive.
-From the highway, it is a further 11 km to the Museum on a sealed road.
-Caravans can be towed to the top of the Jump-Up, although the Museum has provided an unhitching area at the base of the mesa for visitors towing a caravan with a small 2WD vehicle.
+The AAOD Museum is located on top of a large mesa named 'The Jump-Up', which is 24 km south-east of Winton and 600 km south-west of Townsville.
+Visitors traveling from Longreach drive northwest along the Landsborough highway for approximately 164 km before turning left onto Dinosaur Drive.
+From the highway, it is a further 11 km to the museum on a sealed road.
+Caravans can be towed to the top of the jump-up, although the museum has provided an unhitching area at the base of the mesa for visitors towing a caravan with a small 2WD vehicle.

 History

-In 1999 David Elliott, discovered the fossilised bone of what was, at the time, Australia's largest dinosaur while mustering sheep on his property Belmont near Winton.
+In 1999, David Elliott discovered the fossilized bone of what was, at the time, Australia's largest dinosaur while mustering sheep on his property in Belmont, near Winton.
 This bone was later identified as part of a giant femur from a Cretaceous sauropod that roamed the Winton area 95 million years ago.
-Following the discovery of more fossils during digs held in conjunction with the Queensland Museum, David Elliott and Judy Elliott called a public meeting in Winton on 17 August 2002 in view of establishing a dinosaur museum at Winton.
+Following the discovery of more fossils during digs held in conjunction with the Queensland Museum, David Elliott and Judy Elliott called a public meeting in Winton on August 17, 2002, in view of establishing a dinosaur museum at Winton.

-On 25 October 2002, 'Australian Age of Dinosaurs Incorporated', commenced operations as a not-for-profit organisation aimed at ensuring future dinosaur digs and the preparation and conservation of dinosaur fossils from the Winton Formation could continue.
-The organisation, with support from a strong member's volunteer base, began the initial stages of developing a major tourism attraction in the form of a dinosaur museum so that the discoveries could be preserved for perpetuity and be available to the public.
-While mustering sheep in March 2005, David Elliott discovered a new dinosaur site on Belmont and a subsequent dig in September uncovered the remains of one of Australia's most complete sauropod skeletons.
+In October 2002, Australian Age of Dinosaurs Incorporated commenced operations as a not-for-profit organization aimed at ensuring future dinosaur digs and the preparation and conservation of dinosaur fossils from the Winton Formation could continue.
+The organization, with support from a strong member's volunteer base, began the initial stages of developing a major tourism attraction in the form of a dinosaur museum so that the discoveries could be preserved for perpetuity and be available to the public.
+While mustering sheep in March 2005, David Elliott discovered a new dinosaur site on Belmont, and a subsequent dig in September uncovered the remains of one of Australia's most complete sauropod skeletons.
 A total of 17 pallets of fossil bones trapped in a fine siltstone rock were recovered and stored in the Belmont shed.
-The dinosaur was nicknamed "Wade", in posthumous honour of Australian paleontologist Dr Mary Wade who died during the dig.
+The dinosaur was nicknamed "Wade" in posthumous honor of Australian paleontologist Dr. Mary Wade, who died during the dig.

 In late 2005, the discovery of a partial sauropod humerus on Elderslie Station, near Winton, led to a series of digs held by the AAOD Museum and the recovery of two dinosaur skeletons preserved together, one being a sauropod skeleton and the other a theropod.
-The sauropod was nicknamed "Matilda" and the theropod was nicknamed "Banjo" – both in honour of Andrew Barton "Banjo" Paterson and his classic poem "Waltzing Matilda".
+The sauropod was nicknamed "Matilda," and the theropod was nicknamed "Banjo," both in honor of Andrew Barton "Banjo" Paterson and his classic poem "Waltzing Matilda."